-OurChildInfo.com is a secure, private, online website for two parents to communicate exclusively about their child.
-OurChildinfo is the “written notice” from any Parenting Agreement and posts cannot be deleted or backdated.
-A clear, chronological, permanent message exchange with supporting documents and photos.
+OurChildInfo.com is a secure, private, online website for two parents to communicate about their child.
+It is the “written notice” from any Parenting Agreement.
+Posts cannot be deleted or backdated.
+A clear, chronological, permanent message exchange which also supports the posting of documents and photos.
 Each parent can post an update, document, or photo consistent with parenting agreement requirements.
 It enables parents to follow the terms of a Parenting Agreement and eliminates the "he said/she said."
 Civil communication is encouraged as posts are time-stamped and cannot be deleted or backdated.
 Either parent can download a log file that contains the complete chronological transcript of all their communications, documents, and photos exchanged.
 Download a one page flyer.

 Clerk duties are to manage all aspects of the Court.
 This does not include listening to a parent's complaints about the other parent.
 If a parent has ever taken your time to explain what the other parent was supposed to do, should have done, could have paid, did not pay, did not provide, did not timely advise, could have told, did not reciprocate, or what they would have done had they done that thing -- hand that burden back to the parent to offload it to OurChildInfo.
 Reduce repeat office visits and save office time.
 Email firstname.lastname@example.org and request free cards to give to parents.

 Common sense communication regarding education, health, religion, or extracurricular, often devolves into intentional miscommunication between separated parents.
 Most family law related post-trial contempt petitions are based in miscommunication.
 The client can prove that information was provided, and is protected from an accusation that information was withheld.
 Clients will have a resource for proof of all their parenting obligations.
 Should court become necessary, they will have a clear, complete, chronologically merged, dated, time-stamped history of all communication.
 Download a one page flyer for reference and distribution to clients.